-Implementation ID - The implementation identifier EntityID of the implementation which last modified anything within the scope of this EntityID.
+Implementation ID - The implementation identifier EntityID of the implementation which last modified anything within the scope of this

+EntityID.
 The scope of this EntityID is the Logical Volume Descriptor, and the contents of the associated Logical Volume.
 This field allows an implementation to identify which implementation last modified the contents of a Logical Volume.

-Number of Files - The current number of files in the associated Logical Volume.
+Number of Files - The current number of files in the Logical Volume, including hard links.
+The count includes all FIDs in the directory hierarchy for which the Directory bit, Parent bit and Deleted bit are all ZERO.
+FIDs identifying a stream are not included in the count.
 This information is needed by the Macintosh OS.
 All implementations shall maintain this information.
-NOTE: This value does not include Extended Attributes or streams as part of the file count.

-Number of Directories - The current number of directories in the associated Logical Volume.
+Number of Directories - The current number of directories in the Logical Volume, plus the root directory.
+The count includes the root directory and all FIDs in the directory hierarchy for which the Directory bit is ONE and the Parent bit and Deleted bit are both ZERO.
+FIDs identifying a stream directory are not included in the count.
 This information is needed by the Macintosh OS.
 All implementations shall maintain this information.